 Two years is the normal time allowed for the completion of graduate papers, thesis, and/or comprehensives after coursework has been completed.
 Students whose work on the MA degree extends 8 years beyond matriculation are subject to the degree policies in effect at the time they resume their work.
 Additional credits beyond the stated degree requirements may be required at the discretion of the Associate Dean.
 Graduate students must maintain at least a 2.0 cumulative grade point average each semester to be in good standing.

-Withdrawal procedures: A student who decides to discontinue from school during the semester must complete the proper withdrawal form with the head resident at St. Benedict or the Campus Life Office at St. John’s.
+Withdrawal procedures: A student who decides to discontinue from school during the semester must complete the proper withdrawal form with the head resident at CSB or the Campus Life Office at SJU.
 The withdrawal date is the date the student began the withdrawal process or officially notified the school of their intent to withdraw; or the last date of class attendance.

-Refunds: If a student completely withdraws from the College of St. Benedict and St. John’s University, the student may be eligible for a partial refund of tuition, fees, room and board charges for the semester.
-The refund schedule is posted on the Student Accounts website.
+Refunds: If a student completely withdraws from the College of Saint Benedict and Saint John’s University, the student may be eligible for a partial refund of tuition, fees, room and board charges for the semester.
+The refund schedule is posted on the Student Accounts websites:

 Financial Aid: Financial aid recipients who withdraw during the semester and have completed 60% or less of the term are subject to the policies listed below.
 Students who complete over 60% of the semester prior to withdrawal may retain all of the financial aid disbursed for the semester of withdrawal.
 Students should be aware that federal, state and institutional financial aid may not cover all unpaid institutional charges due to the institution upon the student’s withdrawal.